Apollo Tyres: History

 The company focused on the production of truck tyres in India and introduced its first truck tyre, Rajdhani in India.
-The company expanded its operation across India and in 1996, it expanded operations outside India by acquiring Dunlop's Africa operations.
+The company expanded its operation across India and in 1996, expanded operations outside India by acquiring Dunlop's Africa operations.
 In 2013, it disposed of the Dunlop brand in Africa along with most of the South African operation in a sale to Sumitomo Rubber Industries of Japan.
-The very same year, it started its Global R&D Centre, Europe in Enschede, the Netharlands.
+The very same year, it started its Global R&D Centre, in Enschede, the Netherlands.

 In 2015, Apollo Tyres bought Germany's Reifencom tyre distributor for €45.6 million.
 It shifted its corporate office for Europe region to Amsterdam from Enschede, the Netherlands and opened a Global R&D Centre, Asia in Chennai, India a few months later.

 In 2016, the company signed an MoU with the Government of Andhra Pradesh to set up a new factory in the state.
-In 2017, it inaugurated its plant in Hungary.
 On 9 January 2018, the Chief Minister of Andhra Pradesh, N Chandrababu Naidu laid the foundation stone for Apollo Tyres' ₹1,800-crore tyre factory in Andhra Pradesh.
 The plant will come up over a 200-acre site in Chinnapanduru village near Sri City in Tirupati district and produce passenger car radial (PCR) tyres with an initial capacity of 55 lakh (5.5 million) tyres per year and also truck bus radial (TBR) tyres and will serve both domestic and export markets.

-Corporate Structure and Leadership

-Apollo Tyres is structured in the following units: